How do credit card payments get allocated SEO Brief & AI Prompts

-Use this page to plan, write, optimize, and publish an informational article about how do credit card payments get allocated from the Low APR Credit Cards for Carrying a Balance topical map.
+Plan and write a publish-ready informational article for how do credit card payments get allocated with search intent, outline sections, FAQ coverage, schema, internal links, and copy-paste AI prompts from the Low APR Credit Cards for Carrying a Balance topical map.
 It sits in the Fees, Fine Print & Legal Considerations content group.

 How issuers allocate payments: under the Credit CARD Act of 2009, U.S. credit card issuers must apply any amount paid above the minimum payment to the balance with the highest APR first.
 The minimum payment itself is typically the greater of a flat dollar amount (often $25) or a percent of the balance (commonly 1–3%), and cardholder agreements still determine how that minimum is allocated across purchases, balance transfers, and promotional 0% APR balances.
 As a result, paying only the minimum can leave high-rate purchase balances intact while reductions hit low- or no-interest buckets, increasing effective interest expense over time.